Bergis1610/Software_Engineering_LesChevalier/README.md

 <br/>
 <br/>

-### Deplying Application in a Docker Image
+### Deploying Application in a Docker Image
-Dockerfile contains all needed instructions for Docker to deploy the image for the application, please run the follwoing command:
+Dockerfile contains all needed instructions for Docker to deploy the image for the application, please run the following command:
 ```
 docker-compose -f docker-compose.yml up
 ```